 Graduate Program in Computer Science and Engineering (CSE):

-Financial aid is available to CSE graduate students in the form of fellowships, research assistantships (GSRA), and teaching assistantships (GSI) .
+Financial aid is available to CSE graduate students in the form of CSE Fellowships, research assistantships (GSRA), and teaching assistantships (GSI).
 New students are admitted at two levels, MS and PhD, depending on their qualifications.
-Students entering with a BS degree may be admitted at either level; however, only those with outsanding qualifications are admitted at the PhD level.
+Students entering with a BS degree may be admitted at either level; however, only those with outstanding qualifications are admitted at the PhD level.
 Such students will normally obtain an MS en route to the PhD.
 Applicants who already have an MS degree can only be admitted at the PhD level.

 An exceptionally attractive feature of our program is that students admitted at the PhD level are guaranteed full financial support for the MS/PhD studies, as long as they are making satisfactory progress, meet required milestones, and maintain a research advisor relationship.
-PhD-bound students are typically supported during the first year as fellows and/or GSRAs, and/or GSIs; they are supported as GSRAs in their second and subsequent years.
+PhD-bound students are typically supported during the first year as fellows and/or GSRAs, and/or GSIs; all students are then supported as GSRAs in their second and subsequent years.
 Admission at the MS level is not accompanied by financial aid, although opportunities for financial support exist, especially for domestic students.
-However, availablity of GSI positions is by a term by term basis.
-We advise our Master's students to be prepared to fund their entire graduate education.
+Since availability of GSI positions is by a term-by-term basis, we advise our MS students to be prepared to fund their entire graduate education.

 It should be noted that admission to the graduate program in CSE at Michigan is very competitive at the PhD level.
 Those who are admitted typically have excellent GPA and GRE scores, rank near the top of their graduating class at a highly-ranked university, and have strong and credible letters of support that document their specific accomplishments, including (where applicable) academic achievements, publications, industrial experience and PhD research potential.

-Continuing students are encouraged to apply for EXTERNAL FELLOWSHIPS as means of increasing their support and strengthening their resumes.TYPES OF AID:
+Continuing students are encouraged to apply for EXTERNAL FELLOWSHIPS as means of increasing their support and strengthening their CVs.TYPES OF AID:

 CSE Fellowships are awarded based on merit with the majority of these awards given to incoming graduate students.
 No application beyond Rackham's Application for Admission is required.
-Fellowships provide tuition and fees, monthly stipend for living expenses, and university health care coverage.
-Recipients are required to identify an area of research and begin work with a faculty member within the first year of study.
+CSE Fellowships provide tuition and fees, monthly stipend for living expenses, and university healthcare and dental coverage.
+Recipients of a CSE Fellowship are required to identify an area of research and begin work with a faculty member within their first year of study.